grmgarber/gweather/README.md

 I wanted to use hotwire's turbo stream instead of AJAX, which required rails 7+.
 In fact, being a trivial single page application, it does not include a single line of custom Javascript thanls to hotwire.

+Encrypted API key for visualcrossing API is located in `config/credentials.yml.enc`.

 We have only one static model (named ZipCode) which is based on zip_codes table.
 It is included for the sole purpose of NOT invoking the API if user enters an zip code that does not exist, e.g, 00000.